 So that's a big difference from inheriting very, very empty cupboards.

-The median age of those who succumb to the China virus is 78 years old.
+The median age of those who succumb to the china virus is 78 years old.

 Roughly half of all deaths have been individuals in nursing homes or long-term care.

-In one study, 90% of those hospitalized had underlying medical conditions, whether it's heart or diabetes, but usually it's uh some kind of a condition.
+In one study, 90% of those hospitalized had underlying medical conditions, whether it's heart or diabetes, but usually it's some kind of a condition.

 It seems that people have that, and if they do, it's a problem, no question about it.